spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/05-versioning-app-profile.md

 3. This page will list all the App Profiles available to you.
 Select the App Profile to be deleted.

-4. From the drop-down next to the App Profile Name, select the version to be deleted and click **Delete** to delete the profile successfully.
+4. From the drop-down menu next to the App Profile Name, select the version to be deleted and click **Delete** to delete the profile.

 5. The selected App Profile version will be deleted.